Panorama Tower

 Panorama Tower is a mixed-use 85-story skyscraper in Miami, Florida, United States.
 Located in the Brickell district of Downtown Miami, it is the tallest building in Miami, and the tallest building in Florida.

 Construction on Panorama Tower was put on hold during the 2007-2009 Great Recession.
 The project was revived in 2012 when owner Tibor Hollo hired Moshe Cosicher, AIA Architect, to redesign the project.
 In 2013, the project was revised; the 868 ft tower includes residential, hotel, retail, and office space.
-Panorama Tower took overtook the Four Seasons Hotel Miami as tallest when it topped out in late 2017.
+Panorama Tower overtook the Four Seasons Hotel Miami as tallest when it topped out in late 2017.
 The project is the first development in the City of Miami to be funded in part by EB-5 visas.
 While the entire site was technically addressed 1101 Brickell Avenue, the building is actually located on the back of the lot, behind two existing office buildings, at 1100 Brickell Bay Drive.
 It is about two blocks from the Tenth Street Metromover station.